 It is imperative to the educational process for students to be punctual to school each day.
 High Point Academy understands that on occasion, there are times when students need to arrive after the start of school.
 We ask that you keep these times to a minimum.
 In an effort to keep tardiness to a minimum, the following steps will be taken:

 Elementary students are considered tardy when they arrive at school after 8:00 a.m. without an excuse.
-Every Three Tardies will be considered a full absence for the purposes of Truancy.

 Early Dismissal